 The king always had with him his personal bodyguard – chosen men with no other function but to protect their lord with their lives.
-In return they expected to be housed, fed, paid, and given a share of any plunder.
+In return, they expected to be housed, fed, paid, and given a share of any plunder.
 If they survived long enough, they might be rewarded with a gift of land to retire on.
 They travelled on horseback, but fought on foot, grouped around their king and their standard.
 They used the fearsome two-handed axe, like the ‘huscarles’ of the Danish king Cnut two generations previously.
 They wore long mail shirts and iron helmets for protection, and carried wooden shields.

-In time of war, the king called on his ‘Ealdormen’, who were regional leaders acting in his name.
+In time of war, the king called on his ‘Ealdormen’ who were regional leaders acting in his name.
 They would then call out their own personal bodyguards and all the ‘thanes’ of their shires – those local lords who had pledged to fight when called in return for their land.
 Thanes usually provided their own weapons and armour, travelled on horseback, but fought on foot.
-These were probably the men of the ‘fyrd’ – they had farms and estates to run and did not expect to fight for very long periods – in most years not at all!
+These were probably the men of the ‘fyrd’ – they had farms and estates to run and did not expect to fight for very long periods and in most years not at all.
 The basic weapons were shield and spear, with either a small axe, or a long knife for hand-to-hand fighting.
 Richer thanes may have owned a sword.
 These were the warriors who wanted to return home in the late summer of 1066 to bring in the harvest.

-Thanes may have called on some of their ‘churls’ as cooks, wagon-drivers, scouts or servants: ‘churls’ were farmers who had no traditional duty to fight.
+Thanes may have called on some of their ‘churls’ as cooks, wagon-drivers, scouts, smiths or servants: ‘churls’ were farmers who had no traditional duty to fight.
 They may, however, have volunteered if they were ambitious, or may have been caught up in the battle (the Bayeux Tapestry shows some Englishmen fighting with clubs and spades, and other unarmoured spearmen fighting on a hill).